functionofpwnosec/marker-simulation/README.md

 To install the dependencies: `pip install -r requirements.txt`

 Our project uses a physics simulator to obtain simulated depth images.
-We use the MuJoCo simulator and require users to have it installed for using this project.
+We use the MuJoCo simulator (version 2.1) and require users to have it installed for using this project.
 Information on the installation of MuJoCo can be found [here](https://github.com/deepmind/mujoco).

 ## Usage